The Cling Wrap Trick for Smoother Polymer Clay Cutter Edges

 Cause: Clay too warm/soft, wrap too thin, or left on too long.

-Fix: Chill clay 5-10 minutes first.
-Use quality wrap (Glad).
+Fix: Chill the clay briefly first.
+Use a smooth wrap you have tested on scrap.
 Remove immediately after cutting.
-Light cornstarch dusting on clay before wrap can help.
+A very light cornstarch dusting on clay before wrap can help.

 Wrinkle Marks on Clay Surface